buscandoaverroes/blogdown-source/content/_index.md

 pageRef: home
 ---

-I have "quite a checkered" background, according to my Grandmother.
+I have quite a checkered background, according to my Grandmother.
 She's [sort of right](about).